|

 I’m Off My Meds

-I’ve been on Armour thyroid since 2012, but decided to discontinue use earlier this year due to a number of factors.
+I was on Armour thyroid from 2012 -2019, but decided to discontinue use due to a number of factors.

-Last fall, I had a full body thermography scan, which showed no inflammation in the thyroid area.
-My thyroid tests have been largely stable for years.
+In the fall of 2018, I had a full body thermography scan, which showed no inflammation in the thyroid area.
+My thyroid tests were largely stable for years.
 Antibodies were still high when last tested, but there was no growth in the lumps.

-When I went to refill my thyroid prescription in January, the pharmacy switched me to Thyroid NP.
+When I went to refill my thyroid prescription in January 2019, the pharmacy switched me to Thyroid NP.
 It did not go well.
 I started having heart palpitations and my head was spinning and I just felt messed up.
-I tried half doses and still felt like crap.
+I tried half doses and still felt terrible.

 German New Medicine and Hypothyroidism